bugrasahinnn/number_prediction/README.md

 # WELCOME TO THE FOUR DIGIT NUMBER PREDICTION GAME
--You will be given a hint as a result of your guesses and you will try to guess the number with this hint.
+- You will be given a hint as a result of your guesses and you will try to guess the number with this hint.
 - For every number you guessed its digit and value correctly, you will get a "+".
 - For every guess whose digit number is wrong but its value is correct, you will get a "-".
 - If both the place value and the numeric value are incorrect, nothing is written.